GioF71/mpd-subsonic-scrobbler/README.md

 SUBSONIC_PASSWORD|Subsonic password|
 VERBOSE|Verbose output, valid values are `1` and `0`|0
-MIN_COVERAGE|Percent of the song that needs to be played|50 SLEEP_TIME|Interval between a coverage check and the next, in millisec|1000
+MIN_COVERAGE|Percent of the song that needs to be played|50 ENOUGH_PLAYBACK_SEC|Minimum playback time needed for a scrobble, regardless of coverage, defaults to `240` SLEEP_TIME|Interval between a coverage check and the next, in millisec|1000

 The subsonic configuration parameters are required: either specificy the individual variables, or specify a SUBSONIC_PARAMETERS to indicate the file which will contain the parameters.
 The file must be accessible to the container.
 You can use the /config volume and put a file named, e.g. ".subsonic.env" there.